Three Peak Mountain Snowflake (3PMSF)Tires VS M+S Tires

-Why do these tires not perform sufficiently on icy and heavy snow roads?
-Well, it's because they lack the necessary biting edges in the tread structure.
-Instead, they are present in all-weather and winter tires.
-Thanks to them, winter tires bite the ice or the snow block efficiently and aggressively, providing superb traction in harsh wintery conditions.
+MS tires do not perform well in heavy snow because their tread lacks biting edges.
+Instead, biting edges are present in all-weather and winter tires.
+Thanks to them, winter tires "bite" the ice or snow block efficiently, providing superb traction in harsh winter conditions.

 Product section